Andronovo culture: Characteristics

-The Andronovo culture consisted of both communities that were largely mobile as well as those settled in small villages.
-Settlements are especially pronounced in its Central Asian parts.
+The Andronovo culture comprised both highly mobile communities and settled villages, with a notable concentration of settlements in its Central Asian regions.
 Fortifications include ditches, earthen banks as well as timber palisades, of which an estimated twenty have been discovered.
-Andronovo villages typically contain around two to twenty houses, but settlements containing as much as a hundred houses have been discovered.
+Andronovo villages typically contain around two to twenty houses, but settlements containing as many as a hundred houses have been discovered.
 Andronovo houses were generally constructed from pine, cedar, or birch, and were usually aligned overlooking the banks of rivers.
 Larger homes range in the size from 80 to 300 m2, and probably belonged to extended families, a typical feature among early Indo-Iranians.
 Soma may have originated in the Andronovo culture.

 Livestock, horse, and agriculture

 Andronovo livestock included cattle, horses, sheep, goats and camels.
 The domestic pig is notably absent, which is typical of a mobile economy.
 The percentage of cattle among Andronovo remains are significantly higher than among their western Srubna neighbours.
 The horse was represented on Andronovo sites and was used for both riding and traction.
 According to the Journal of Archaeological Science, in July 2020, scientists from South Ural State University studied two Late Bronze Age horses with the aid of radiocarbon dating from Kurgan 5 of the Novoilinovsky 2 cemetery in the Lisakovsk city in the Kostanay region.
 Researcher Igor Chechushkov, indicated that the Andronovites had an ability on horse riding several centuries earlier than many researchers had previously expected.
 Among the horses investigated, the stallion was nearly 20 years old and the mare was 18 years old.
 According to scientists, animals were buried with the person they accompanied throughout their lives, and they were used not only for food, but also for harnessing to vehicles and riding.
 Agriculture did not play an important role in the Andronovo economy.